2021 – 2022

 Interdisciplinary Deprescribing via Telehealth in Home Health Care: An Intervention Development Study

-Literature Gap: Despite the prevalent polypharmacy among home health (HH) care recipients and the potential advantages of utilizing HH care nurses to facilitate deprescribing, no published evidence exists on deprescribing interventions in HH care.
+Evidence Gap This Study Seeks to Address: Despite the prevalent polypharmacy among home health (HH) care recipients and the potential advantages of utilizing HH care nurses to facilitate deprescribing, no published evidence exists on deprescribing interventions in HH care.

 Primary Study Aims: Aim 1) Obtain stakeholder input on the content, format and delivery of the HH-based, interdisciplinary, telehealth-delivered deprescribing intervention.
 Aim 2) Develop the structure and process of the intervention.
 Aim 3) Develop a pilot HH deprescribing protocol for future testing.

 Study Design: We propose a mixed-methods study, employing 1) qualitative focus groups, and 2) mixed-methods concept mapping to develop the intervention in 3 stages.
 We conducted a literature review of deprescribing tools (e.g., the Beers criteria), studies, and theories to identify key features and contextual considerations of effective deprescribing strategies, feasibility and potential modifications in the HH setting.
 This review will serve as the foundation for focus groups and concept mapping.

 Nagham Ailabouni, BPharm, PhD – University of South Australia

 Empowering people living with dementia and their caregivers to initiate deprescribing conversations by developing the PRIME (Preparing people living with dementia and their caregivers to Initiate deprescribing conversations about MEdications) tool